d-carrigg/BinWips/ReadMe.md

 ### Class Tempalates

-When BinWips generates a .NET program it uses a class template to create and run the PowerShell runspace.
-You pass in a custom template as a string using `-ClassTemplate` parameter.
+When BinWips generates a .NET program it uses a class template to setup a new powershell instance and run your scripts.
+You pass in a custom template as a string using
+`-ClassTemplate` parameter.
 BinWips supports tokens in the class template which are replaced with values at runtime.
 Tokens are strings which begin with `{#` and end with `#}`.
 To override the BinWips version you could pass in